ronaldmego/ronaldmego.github.io/index.md

   <ul>
     <li>Design and lead the Customer Analytics strategy, integrating business objectives with analytics capabilities.</li>
     <li>Create from scratch the first customer behavior analysis and dashboards, incorporating data analysis and machine learning, and fostering revenue analytics opportunities using R-Studio and Snowflake.</li>
-    <li>Develop segmentation models for campaigns in LATAM, increasing the digital user base by 10 p.p. by optimizing CAC and conversion rates in Braze.</li>
+    <li>Develop user segmentation models for campaigns in LATAM, increasing the digital user base by 10 percentage points by optimizing CAC and conversion rates in Braze.</li>
     <li>Create the first revenue analytics and customer engagement models, delivering them in executive dashboards and automating data workflows for revenue management and campaign measurement in Tableau.</li>
     <li>Build the analytics team and their profiles from scratch, accelerating and standardizing report delivery in HQ and 6 countries.</li>
     <li>Supervise and guide a team of 8 direct people.</li>